On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Related Work

 \section{Related Work}

 We concentrate on white-box attacks, where the attacker has access to the model parameters.
-Such attacks are usually based on first-order information and stronger than black-box attacks~\cite{andriushchenko2020square, dong2018boosting}.
-For example, the \textit{fast gradient sign method (FGSM)}~\cite{goodfellow2014explaining} perturbs the input based on its gradient's sign, i.e., $\Delta = \epsilon\ sign(\triangledown_\vx \gL_\vw(\vx))$.
-The \textit{iterative fast gradient sign method (IFGSM)}~\cite{kurakin2016adversarial} iteratively runs FGSM using a smaller step size and projects the perturbation back to the adversarial budget after each iteration.
-On top of IFGSM, \textit{projected gradient descent (PGD)}~\cite{madry2017towards} use random initial perturbations and restarts to boost the strength of the attack.
+Such attacks are usually based on first-order information and stronger than black-box attacks~\citep{andriushchenko2020square, dong2018boosting}.
+For example, the \textit{fast gradient sign method (FGSM)}~\citep{goodfellow2014explaining} perturbs the input based on its gradient's sign.
+The \textit{iterative fast gradient sign method (IFGSM)}~\citep{kurakin2016adversarial} iteratively runs FGSM using a smaller step size and projects the perturbation to the adversarial budget after each iteration.
+On top of IFGSM, \textit{projected gradient descent (PGD)}~\citep{madry2017towards} uses random initialization and restarts to boost the strength of the attack.